 Intercept is authorized by M.G.L. c.
 7A, § 3 and M.G.L. c.
 7A §18.
 Intercept is an automated process that matches eligible payments to delinquent debt for individuals and organizations that function both as vendors for and customers of the Commonwealth of Massachusetts.
-Currently, the Commonwealth offsets debts owed to the state against both the Massachusetts Management and Accounting Reporting System (MMARS) disbursement process, and the Massachusetts Department of Revenue’s (DOR) MASSTAX system for individual state income tax refunds.
+Currently, the Commonwealth satisfies debts owed to the state by offsetting payments from the Massachusetts Management and Accounting Reporting System (MMARS) disbursement process, the Massachusetts Department of Revenue’s (DOR) MASSTAX system for individual state income tax refunds and the Massachusetts State Lottery Commission (LOT) winning payouts over $600.
 The Commonwealth continues to pursue the expansion of the intercept process to include additional payment systems and incorporate new debt types.

-This system and its predecessor have been utilized for the past 17 years by entities of the Commonwealth to assist them in collecting overdue bills.
-To date, over $90 million in payments have been intercepted to relieve delinquent debt owed to the Commonwealth.
+The intercept process began in 1995, and is used by entities of the Commonwealth to assist them in collecting payments to satisfy delinquent debt.
+To date, over $100 million in payments have been intercepted to relieve delinquent debt owed to the Commonwealth.

 Intercept Criteria Summary: